farisachugthai/dynamic_ipython/docs/source/sphinxext/ipython_sphinx_directive.rst

    `Sphinx source <../_sources/sphinxext.rst.txt>`_ that generated this document.
 With the exception of the example given above, the literal ReStructured Text will not be displayed alongside the rendered output.

+.. admonition:: Warning is Error

+   All warnings are treated as errors in the default configuration which will lead to frequent crashes while building documentation.
+   The option where this behavior can be modified, ``ipython_warning_is_error`` is displayed in the IPython Sphinx directive module section at the bottom of the page.

 Persisting the session across IPython directive blocks